gapotchenko/gnu-tk/README.md

 ```

 You can affect GNU toolkit selection during command invocation.
-For example, you can pass `-s` (or `--strict`) command-line option to `gnu-tk`, indicating the a toolkit with strict GNU semantics is required:
+For example, you can pass `-s` (or `--strict`) command-line option to `gnu-tk`, indicating that a toolkit with strict GNU semantics is required:

 ```
 gnu-tk -s -l sed --help